-If you are worried that a child or young person has been harmed or is at risk of harm then you must speak to your school’s Designated Senior Person for Child Protection or designated governor for child protection as soon as possible.
+If you are worried that a child or young person has been harmed or is at risk of harm then you must speak to your Designated Senior Person for Child Protection or designated governor or management committee member for child protection as soon as possible.

-If for any reason you cannot contact your school’s Designated Senior Person for Child Protection or designated governor for child protection then contact the local authority Children’s Services Team and report any concerns.
+If for any reason you cannot contact your Designated Senior Person for Child Protection or designated governor or management committee member for child protection then contact the local authority Children’s Services Team and report any concerns.